-If you’re looking for a durable and firm pastel paper that will preserve the quality of your chalk artwork, you might find the best paper for chalk pastels in Ampersand Pastelbord.
+If you’re looking for a durable and firm pastel paper that will preserve the quality of your chalk artwork, you might find the most suitable paper for chalk pastels in Ampersand Pastelbord.
 Its hardboard core is high-density and does not need any mounting as it can strongly hold your artwork.

 This chalk pastel paper also highlights its marble-dust finish that can grasp numerous layers of pastels.
 For pastel painting and drawing, I must say that this pastelbord provides incomparable color effects and vivid layering results to my work.

 The surface used in this paper is also sanded and its backboard is surprisingly solid.
 Because of this, this paper can effectively block excess pastel colors from smudging through the paper.

 Unlike some of the pastel papers that are easily crumpled and warped, this pastelbord is made out of high-quality and ecological materials that make it warp-resistant, sturdy, and environment-friendly.